gusreinaos/gusreinaos/README.md

 #### 🧐 <ins>Who is this?</ins>
 I'm a Spanish 🇪🇸 and Swedish 🇸🇪 programming student with a lot of interest and eager in learning new things during this exciting path of Software Engineering :)

-Currently studying a BSc of Software Engineering and Management at a joint department between Göteborgs Universitet and Chalmers University of Technology.
+Currently studying a Master's degree of Software Engineering of Distributed Systems at KTH!